 To prevent the spread of Imported Fire Ants regulated items may not be moved from quarantined areas to non-quarantined areas unless accompanied by a document that certifies certain procedures have been met to ensure that these items are apparently free from Imported Fire Ants.
 A state certificate and/or USDA shield must accompany each shipment.
 This would not apply to a homeowner purchasing a plant from their local store.
 However, the local vendor in a non-quarantined area should have a certificate stating that the plants have been treated or are apparently fire ant free if they were purchased from a nursery in a quarantined area.
 Procedures for the movement of other items such as baled hay differ somewhat.

 Since the Imported Fire Ant quarantine is a federal law, violations of the quarantine are considered federal offenses, and these cases would be subject to federal prosecution.
-In addition to this, the Tennessee Department of Agriculture, Division of Regulatory Services, Plant Certification Section has civil penalty authority in Imported Fire Ant quarantine violation cases.
+In addition to this, the Tennessee Department of Agriculture, Division of Consumer and Industry Services, Plant Certification Section has civil penalty authority in Imported Fire Ant quarantine violation cases.

 Contact an office of the Plant Certification Section or your County Extension Agent to confirm Imported Fire Ant presence so that appropriate steps can be taken to close this potential route of infestation.
 Consumer education is becoming increasingly important.
 Retail outlets and consumers are potential routes of spread of fire ants.
 Regulated items can legally be moved within quarantined counties without being treated, but then be purchased by consumers in adjacent non-quarantined counties who inadvertently spread fire ants into their county.
 The University of Tennessee Agricultural Extension Service has educational materials available to consumers to assist them in identifying fire ants and minimizing their impact.
 They can be obtained at your local county extension office.